 Give your customers what they want

-So send them occasional, well-targeted, well-written emails offering something of value.
-Deals, special offers and shopping ideas will encourage your customers to buy.
+Send them a few well-targeted, well-written emails every now and then, delivering something of value.
+Deals, special offers, and shopping suggestions will entice your customers to make a purchase.

 Chapter 3: Small business marketing & how to do it